Disclaimer: I own nothing.

 Azula sighed and rubbed her forehead.
 Zuko had obviously been thinking a lot about what Uncle had said to him, and she silently cursed herself for not being able to influence Zuko away from Uncle's nonsense.

-She'd gotten him to show the 'royal artifact' Uncle had given him.
+She'd gotten him to show the 'royal artefact' Uncle had given him.
 It was a crown of some kind, old but ornate and well made.
 Sozin and Roku had to have been close for the former to give this to the latter, she decided.
 Ultimately though, she didn't see why Uncle thought it was a big deal.

 She settled back into her chair.
 Zuko had been brooding lately – she had chalked it up to their meeting with Uncle at first, but as she paid closer attention, it seemed it had something to do with something he had ordered or commissioned.
 In any case he appeared to be paying a lot more attention to incoming messenger-hawk postings.